Awards, Honors and Scholarships

 Walter Reed Medal

 To recognize distinguished accomplishment in the field of tropical medicine.

-The category of Honorary International Fellow of ASTMH formally recognizes up to five individuals who have made eminent contributions to a particular aspect of tropical medicine or hygiene.
+Honorary International Fellow of ASTMH (FASTMH) formally recognizes up to five individuals who have made eminent contributions to a particular aspect of tropical medicine or hygiene.
 Nominations are limited to non-U.S. citizens.
-The individuals recognized by the Council as meeting this exceptional standard are publicly acknowledged at the Annual Meeting.
+The individuals recognized by the ASTMH Council as meeting this exceptional standard are publicly acknowledged at the Annual Meeting.